 It all starts with identifying a good developer when you see one.
 This brings us to the critical question: What are the key developer strengths?
 There has been much discussion on the subject.
 I recommend you to read this Quora thread.
 It’s packed full of insights from some serious industry masterminds.

 Based on our own experience, hundreds of talks and tens of pivots along our way, we should chip into the discussion.
-We’ve come up with a list of key developer strengths.
+We’ve come up with a list of key developer qualities.

 “Curiosity is, in great and generous minds, the first passion and the last”, said Samuel Johnson.
 That is also true when considering the qualities of a good programmer (and their great and generous minds).
 Let’s look for a more contemporary reference which develops Johnson’s point of view.
 Dan Pupius says that “curiosity is important throughout the life of an engineer”.
 It pushes you to learn new languages, experiment, and look for new solutions.
 That’s exactly what you want in an engineer.
 It also drives you to investigate the architectural choices of others, as well as question assumptions.
 Pupius claims that a lot of qualities usually associated with great engineering “stem from a rich sense of curiosity”.

 John Allspaw, Chief Technology Officer at Etsy makes a good point in his post “On being a senior engineer”.
 He says that top-notch developers are inquisitive.
 They tend to ask themselves and their peers questions while they work.